vicanso/superagent-extend/README.md

 ### addReqIntc

-Add request interceptor.
+Add global request interceptor.
 After all request interceptors execute end, the request start fetch.

 If interceptor function return promise, it will be execute sequence.